nliulab/FairFML/README.md

 ## System requirements

-The implemented has been developed and tested with Python 3.11.
+The implementation was developed and tested with Python 3.11.
 Install required Python packages by running
 ```
 pip install -r requirements.txt